Apply Now

 DETAILS

 In this course, students integrate previous academic/experiential learning into the development of curricula and programs.
 Students will employ evidence and theory in curricular design and course content development within higher education and healthcare programs.
 Students will develop course and programmatic assessment and evaluation methods.
 Students examine the function of accrediting bodies within nursing education.
-(For students matriculating MSN courses Fall 2023.
-For students matriculating in MSN courses Fall 2024: The incorporation of 50 practicum hours enriches the learning experience through application of program planning practices.)

 Prerequisites: All program coursework except NRS 549, NRS 592, and NRS 594, or by permission